Manufacturer selling direct to consumer

 The solution was to engage the distributor to process end-user payments and notify the manufacturer of order placement.
 The manufacturer ships orders directly to the consumer and sends an invoice to the distributor (who collects payment).
 Due to the short shelf life of the product, the distributor never handles the product physically.
 There simply isn’t enough time.
 Since the distributor now plays a reduced role in the process, the manufacturer offers the distributor a smaller cut of the margin, since the manufacturer does the actual work of getting the product to the end user.

 Isn’t the distributor still upset about this?
 Actually, no. This product is a hazardous material with special handling requirements.
 The distributor gets a fair cut for doing the legwork of communications and payment collection, but they don’t have to handle the hazardous material.
 It’s a win-win situation for everyone involved.

-The result: A manufacturer equipped to go fully direct
+The result: A manufacturer equipped to go fully direct to consumer

 Even more importantly–this manufacturer has picked an area in which to go fully direct, and they’re learning.
 That experience will pay dividends in the future.
 Which leads us to…

 Why sell directly to consumers?

 To survive down the road, manufacturers need to gather intelligence now.
 They can’t rely on distributors to tell them what the market is buying or not buying.
 Somewhere along the line, manufacturers must sell direct to consumers.